sgago/thestudyguide/sysdesign/sysdesign.md

 There are a few ways we can build distributed systems to achieve strong consistency: consensus algorithms like Paxos or Raft, quorum (majority) of nodes agreeing on a change, and chain replication where only the head node accepts reads and writes.

 ChatGPT says,
-> "Strong consistency is like having a rule that everyone, including friends in different rooms, always has the same information at the same time.
+> "Strong consistency is like having a rule that everyone, including friends in different rooms, always have the same information at the same time.
 If you say something to Alice, all your friends instantly know about it.
-It's like the information spreads quickly to everyone."
+It's like the information spreads to everyone [and they all agree on the same answer]."

 #### Sequential consistency
 Sequential consistency ensures operations occur in the same order for observers but does not make any real-time guarantees about when an operation's side effect becomes visible.
 There's a boost in performance but we drop some consistency on the ground.
-A read from Server A may appear different than Server B, but the operations are sequential so Server A and B will eventually converge and agree.
-In other words, the replicas are diverging on their view of the world.
+Reads from Server A may appear different than Server B, but the operations are sequential so Server A and B will eventually converge and agree.
+In other words, the replicas may diverge on their view of the world temporarily.

 A producer/consumer system, synchronized with a message queue, is an example of a sequential consistency.
 The consumer lags behind the producer.
 Another example could be chain replication where head accepts writes and the tail serves reads.

 ChatGPT says,
-> "Now, let's say you and Alice have regular walkie-talkies, but you both agree to take turns talking.
+> "Let's say you and Alice have regular walkie-talkies, but you both agree to take turns talking.
 So, the messages go back and forth in the order you send them.
 It's like having a clear order for your conversation."

 #### Causal consistency
 Causal consistency relaxes some guarantees of strong in favor of speed.
 Causal guarantees that causally related operations are in a consistent order and preserves causality.
 For many applications, it's considered "consistent enough", easier to work with than eventual consistency, and faster than strong consistency.